The

 ever league match 3-0 against Wolves and take the division by storm finishing

-runners up and gaining promotion to First Division at the first attempt.
+runners up and gaining promotion to First Division

 1909 - The cockerel and ball

-first appeared in 1909 when a former player W J Scott cast a copper
+first appeared in 1909 when a former player W J Scott cast a copper centrepiece to perch on the new west stand.
+Our

-ball-and-cockerel emblem is believed to have its origins in cock-fighting,
+world-famous ball-and-cockerel emblem is believed to have its origins in cock-fighting, because combative cocks were fitted with

-The origin of the cockerel symbol has never been satisfactorily been
+The origin of the cockerel symbol has never been satisfactorily been explained.
+Harry Hotspur

-explained.
-Harry Hotspur after whom the club was named wore spurs while
+after whom the club was named wore spurs while

 leading his troops into battle.
 The spurs which were attached to the legs of